-I want to state up front that this is in NO way a sponsored post.
-We paid for the entire cruise, for everything that cost extra on the ship, and at the ports of call.
+(I want to state up front that this is in NO way a sponsored post.
+We paid for our cruise, for everything that cost extra on the ship, and at the ports of call.)

 Before the Cruise

-When I booked this cruise, I opted to book the reservation through their Customer Service call instead of registering online.
-I wanted to verify that Carnival could accommodate gluten free guests, and that a special note was put on our reservation.
+When I booked this cruise, I opted to book the reservation through their Customer Service with a phone call instead of registering online.
+It was important to me and I needed to verify that Carnival could accommodate gluten free guests and that a special note was put on our reservation.

 Our family purchased a Faster to the Fun pass for $49 because we read online that it is really worth the extra money.
 I have to agree this was money well spent.
 Our family had priority boarding, which allowed us to board much earlier than those who did not purchase this pass.
 Faster to the Fun also has other perks including priority boarding for the shuttle that takes you to Catalina Island and faster check out/debarkment.

 I approached a dining staff member and they had the Executive Chef, Chef Russell, come talk to us.
-I was amazed that the Executive Chef had time to come and talk to us.
+It was amazing that the Executive Chef had the time to come and talk to us.
 He was very friendly and easy to talk to.
 Chef Russell is from India and his daughter is gluten intolerant.
 After talking to him I felt he fully understood gluten free dining and safe gluten handling procedures.